Yonet/AzureMixedRealityDocs/lessons/lesson-4/project/how-to-setup-head-tracking.md

-# How to Setup Head Tracking
+# How to setup head tracking

 The **Main Camera** object tracks the movement of the user's head.
 You can think of the starting position of the user as x = 0, y = 0, z = 0.
 When you add and configure **Mixed Reality Toolkit** to your scene, the **Main Camera** object is set at the user's starting position of x = 0, y = 0, z = 0.